Falk College Student Organizations

 The Syracuse University Basketball Analytics Club works throughout the academic year on research, case competitions and engaging with guest speakers.
 Club members strive to uncover statistical trends in basketball through research as well as maintaining a fun environment to discuss and debate all things basketball.

-Club officers for 2025-2026 are President Liam Roberts, Vice President Jameson Bodenburg, Director of Research Chase Rosenblum, Director of Engagement Rex Echikson, Director of Social Media Max Chalom and
+Club officers for 2025-2026 are President Liam Roberts, Vice President Jameson Bodenburg, Director of Research Chase Rosenblum, Director of Engagement Rex Echikson, Director of Social Media Max Chalom and Treasurer Ayden Hagemann.

 The Football Analytics Club meets weekly discussing all things related to football, conducting research, competing in trivia contests, and welcoming guest speakers.